LujanSolo/employee-tracker/README.md

 ## Usage

 In your CLI (command line interface, e.g. Terminal on a Mac, gitBash on Windows), open the directory where you installed the repository's files.
-Be sure to have Node and mySQL installed by typing 'npm i' in your CLI, press ENTER, then type 'npm i mysql2' and press ENTER.
+Be sure to have Node and mySQL installed by typing `npm i` in your CLI, press `ENTER`, then type `npm i mysql2` and press `ENTER`.

-Run the application by typing 'npm start' in your CLI.
-Use your arrow keys to cycle through the options that are presented on the screen; hitting ENTER on any option will present a new list of prompts for you to follow and answer.
+Run the application by typing `npm start` in your CLI.
+Use your arrow keys to cycle through the options that are presented on the screen; hitting `ENTER` on any option will present a new list of prompts for you to follow and answer.

 ## Screenshots

-CLI at application launch:
+### CLI at application launch:

 ![Initial look at launch of application](./assets/images/emp-tracker1.png)

-Another look with multiple options selected:
+### Another look with multiple options selected:

 ![Look of application with update user details showing](./assets/images/emp-tracker2.png)